What are Your Rights as a (Residential) Landlord?

 - Return the deposit to your tenants, or

-- Transfer the deposit to your transferee and furnish your tenants with the name and address of your transferee, who will have similar obligations to the tenants with relation to the deposits.
+- Transfer the deposit to your transferee and furnish your tenants with the name and address of your transferee, who will have the same obligations to the tenants with relation to the deposits.

 Q: What are my obligations as to condition of the premises?

 - You must keep all common areas and grounds clean, safe and sanitary on premises with more than one family unit.

-- You must make all repairs needed to put and keep the tenant's living area in fit and habitable condition.
+- You must make all repairs and do whatever is needed to put and keep the tenant’s dwelling unit and premises in fit and habitable condition.

-- You must keep facilities and appliances in good working order.
+- You must keep facilities and appliances in good and safe working order.
 This includes electrical, plumbing, sanitary, heating, ventilation, air conditioning, elevators and other appliances that you supply or are required to supply.

 - You must install a smoke detector or detectors in accordance with the nationally recognized codes, standards or practices adopted by the State Fire Marshal Commission and explain to the tenant or lessee the method of testing the smoke detector(s) to ensure that it is in working order.